netbrain/zwift/README.md

 In this case the username should still be saved in the config file and the password will be read upon startup from the keyring and passed as a secret into the container (where it is an environment variable).

 > :warning: **Do Not Quote the variables or add spaces**: The ID and Password are read as raw format so if you put ZWIFT_PASSWORD="password" it tries to use "password" and not just password, same for ''.
-In addition do not add a space to the end of the line it will be sent as part of the pasword or username.
+In addition do not add a space to the end of the line it will be sent as part of the password or username.
 This applies to ZWIFT_USERNAME and ZWIFT_PASSWORD.

 NOTE: You can also add other environment variable from the table to make starting easier: